manoelfranca/VideoStitch/README.md

 # VideoStitch
 A node module that performs cutting, clips extraction, merging on videos using ffpmeg.

+# This Fork
+This fork extends ArsalanDotMe/VideoStitch with the following capabilities:
+- Using output pipes to avoid writing output to disk

 # Requirements
 This module is tested against **FFMPEG 3.x** only.
 Later versions should work though but are untested at this point.
 Please test and report your findings.